niral/ASOSMA/OptiKey/Introduction.md

 Review availaibe resources, especially concerning modeling and architecture (repos, papers, posts, issues/bugs).
 Add a few images or diagrams to support the above.

+# OptiKey

+OptiKey is an assistive on-screen keyboard which runs on Windows.
+It is designed to be used with an eye-tracking device to bring keyboard control, mouse control and speech to people with motor and speech limitations, such as people living with Amyotrophic Lateral Sclerosis (ALS) / Motor Neuron Disease (MND).

+It works out of the box once you have your eye-tracking device installed and allows selections to be made using dwell selection, buttons, etc. If you do not have an eye tracking device you can use OptiKey with a mouse.

+OptiKey was written to challenge the outrageously expensive, unreliable and difficult to use AAC (alternative and augmentative communication) products on the market.
+It is, therefore, fully open-source and free.
+Forever.

 ## General details about the project:
 * Homepage: [OptiKey Homepage](https://github.com/OptiKey/OptiKey/wiki)